Summer 2021 Accountable You Questions

 Q: I already did Weekly Writes Vol. 1, 2, 3, 4, or 5.
 Is this the same thing?

 A: Prompts and advice for our Summer 2021 program are built on those from previous programs.
 So if you’ve participated in Weekly Writes before, you might see familiar material here.
 Prose prompts are from Weekly Writes Vol. 3, and poetry prompts are from Weekly Writes Vol. 4.
 If you participated but aren’t sure which volume you completed, feel free to email us at [email protected], so we can check for you.

 Q: What makes this program different than past Weekly Writes volumes?

 A: Weekly Writes Accountable You includes an additional focus on committing to a regular writing practice.
-You’ll see this reflected in editor Q&As and advice, but the largest difference is that you’ll be asked to upload one page a week to show that you’ve worked on a prompt.
+You’ll be asked to upload one page a week to show that you’ve worked on a prompt.
 This is not a submission to the magazine, and these assignments will not be read or receive any feedback.
 To recognize your hard work and commitment, you will receive a short note of encouragement after uploading your piece!

 Q: Do I send in my weekly writing for you to read?
 Will I get editorial feedback on my weekly writing?